 “When we ourselves experience the life of colour we step out of our own skins and take part in cosmic life.
 Colour is the soul element of nature and of the whole cosmos, and we have a share in this soul element when we experience colour.”
 Rudolf Steiner

 It will be a weekend of exploring and experimenting – a true colour-massage of the soul!
 The sessions will be interspersed with time to share and ask questions and breaks.
 Lunch is provided (soup, rolls and spreads) as is tea/coffee and refreshments for tea-breaks.
+You can see more about the weekend on Colour workshop leaflet complete.

 For more information please contact either Jane or Saraphir: